SinghNavnoor/Classification_prediction_of_income/README.md

 - While we did loose a percent on the True Positives, we were able to reduce the False Negative by three percent.

+### Recommendations:
+- While the dataset had many detail oriented features, it could have been more balanced among race and gender.
+- There were no clear explanations on features like fnlwgt and educational-num, hence they were dropped.
+-